 You can now go to Project settings and remove the manually set up job.
 It will be replaced by the Booster job with parallel jobs.
 Boosters will now automatically parallelize each new build.

-If you would like to be guided through setting up Boosters by one of our engineers, you can schedule a Boosters demo.
+If you would like to be guided through setting up Boosters by one of our engineers, you can contact us to schedule a Boosters demo.

 No, while you’re setting up Boosters, your project configuration and your team’s work will not be affected in any way.
 If you decide to apply Boosters configuration in the final step, only then will your project configuration be changed for all users in your team.